Depalletizer single filer maintains proper jug/handle orientation to ensure smooth downstream operations

 This palletizer offers the freedom of on-floor operation with an open profile and full machine guarding, plus high or low level product feed.
 It is designed for long term operation with heavy steel frame construction, reinforced and counterweighted elevator table, and a dual, chain-driven layer transfer mechanism.
 A-B-C’s intelligent control package offers simple, touchscreen control of operation, changeover, production data and diagnostics.

-Packagers looking to automate their hand packing lines have a simple, cost-effective and reliable alternative with A-B-C’s Model 19 packer.
-This packer provides smooth and gentle product handling that maintains product integrity as it automatically indexes and accumulates each product load before sliding it through stainless steel loading funnels into the shipping case.
+This semi-auto unit provides smooth and gentle product handling that maintains product integrity as it automatically indexes and accumulates each product load before sliding it through stainless steel loading funnels into the shipping case.

 Only one operator is needed to open cases and place them on the case packing funnel, significantly reducing labor and associated costs.
 This compact machine occupies only 75 square feet of floor space including infeed and takeaway conveyors.
 It can run speeds to 15 cases per minute depending on operator dexterity, the product and the pack arrangement.